 A few places to visit are the St Mark’s Basilica, a stunning cathedral with gilded domes, Piazza San Marco, a basilica square, and Teatro La Fenice, a grand opera house.
 If you’re into art make sure to check out the Guggenheim.
 When I was there a long time ago I visited a travelling Salvador Dali exhibition.
 We queued for hours but when we got inside I was in love.
 I could have stayed there for hours.

 Venice is expensive but it’s a bucket list location that is well worth ticking off.
-Make sure that you experience the thrill of a gondola ride on The Grand Canal and shop for some Venetian glass.
+Make sure that you experience the thrill of a gondola ride on The Grand Canal and shop for some Venetian hand-blown glass.
 Oh and the narrow streets of Venice can be almost labyrinth-like, so make sure to bring a map or have Google maps on.
 Read more about Venice here.

 Naples in December